rs/zerolog/README.md

 // Output: {"level":"info","time":1494567715,"time":1494567715,"message":"dup"}
 ```

-However, it’s not a big deal though as JSON accepts dup keys, the last one prevails.
+However, it’s not a big deal as JSON accepts dup keys; the last one prevails.